 - If your child is partial to their pearly whites, they can always use a Keepsake Holder and keep track with a tooth chart just how many teeth they have lost and how many they have yet to lose.

 - Have a Tooth Fairy receipt to leave with your little letter.

 - This Magic Tooth Fairy Door Kit is seriously the cutest thing I’ve ever seen!

-- An envelope keepsake is a cute way to hold on to your child’s baby teeth.
+- A tooth fairy vault is a cute way to hold on to your child’s baby teeth.

 - Or go with a Printable Tooth Fairy Kit so you have everything you need when you need it!

 Whatever tradition you decide to do for your family, remember, this is all meant to be a fun, magical time for your kids, not a stressful, tear-filled experience for mom or dad.